tiny-dust/docs.tinydust.cn/content/Solo IDE Logic Nodes/Geographical Location.md

 ## Stop Watching Location
 Stop watching location by the given `Handle`.

-This node is usually used along side a `Trigger` node from Utilities, to allow another stream to control when to output the `Handle` to this node.
+This node is usually used along side a `Trigger` node from Utility, to allow another stream to control when to output the `Handle` to this node.

 <dl>